2019 Women's World Cup Preview: What You Need To Know

 France will wear the tricolore: bleu jersey, blanc shorts, rouge shorts.
 Away kit honors the hexagon-shaped country with a hexadot pattern.
 Rose gold details on both kits. pic.twitter.com/Jh0gszBYx9— Heidi Burgett (@heidiburgett) March 11, 2019

 The U.S. kits, in crisp white and bold red, are meant to evoke the uniforms of the famous 1999 team that bested China in spectacular fashion.
-And the U.S. jerseys also have the best detail of all: three stars above the crest, representing the three World Cups the Yanks have brought home.
+And the U.S. jerseys also have the finest detail of all: three stars above the crest, representing the three World Cups the Yanks have brought home.

 Jamaica also has great kits, sporting old-school Umbro style.

-Nigeria caused a stir with its lime-green zigzags at last summer's men's world cup.
+Nigeria caused a stir with its lime-green zigzags at last summer's men's World Cup.
 This year, the women will also rock the zags, and they look at least as cool.

 Are there any inspirational ads I should watch to get me hyped before the first whistle?